searleser97/debian_setup/debian_based/readme.md

 - Install neovim-nightly with NvChad config
 - Install telegram (execute it for first time from terminal with the `telegram` command)
 - Install grub-customizer (to re-order boot entries)
-- Install input-remapper (to remap keyboard keys)
+- Install input-remapper and attemps to setup my mappings config (to remap keyboard keys)

-## 1. Install Chrome

-Chrome already published a ".deb" package in its website so we just need to go to https://www.google.com/chrome/ and intiutively follow the steps to get it installed.
+- Install chrome

-## 3. Setup Palm Detection in touchpad
+## Setup Palm Detection in touchpad

 This to avoid wrongly clicking stuff while typing on your keyboard